gparraMstr/censys-assessment/README.md

    Now, there are two ways to run the application: stand-alone app and production and development mode.

-   1. **Stand-alone app**: As specified in the assessment requirements, this is a self-contained application which will require packaging both Frontend and Backend applications into a stand-alone application to run on Linux, MacOS and Windows.
+   1. **Stand-alone app**: As specified in the assessment requirements, this is a self-contained application which will require packaging both Frontend and Backend applications into a stand-alone application to run on either Linux, MacOS and Windows.
 To get the stand-alone app, it is necessary to successfully configure and build the frontend app and this is fully explained in the [Deployment](#deployment) section.

    2. **Production and Development**: